pubnub/c-core/unreal/README.md

   make -C openssl -f posix.mk pubnub_sync.a
   ```

-  > :warning: If you choose the `openssl` option, ensure that your openssl library headers match the Unreal ones!
+  > :warning: if you choose the `openssl` option, ensure that your openssl library headers match the Unreal ones!

 3. Adjust `PubNubModule/PubNubModule.Build.cs` with selected options by changing `option`, `architecture` and `implementation` with the same values you used for compilation.